Watch out for seasonal cholera, meningitis outbreaks, AMLSN warns

 “We are worried because not much is being done to build the capacity of the Nigerian health workforce especially the workforce in medical laboratories in the area of diagnosis and containment of the ravaging COVID-19 that has claimed the lives of several hundreds of people in China among others.”

-Ifeanyi said a number of AMLSN members are currently on training abroad on COVID-19 diagnosis testing device, noting that Nigeria’s health system, for want of preparedness, is usually overwhelmed during outbreaks and that cholera and meningitis have claimed lives en masse, hence the need for early response.
+Ifeanyi said a number of AMLSN members are currently on training abroad on the COVID-19 diagnosis testing device, noting that Nigeria’s health system, for want of preparedness is usually overwhelmed during outbreaks and that cholera and meningitis have claimed lives enmasse, hence the need for early response.

 “These are vaccine-preventable but unfortunately, efforts at vaccine production locally by successive governments have failed and the country now depends on importation.